rafael-santiago/tulip/doc/MANUAL.md

     .repeat{intro&riff_2}
     .repeat{intro&riff_3}-;

-This differs a bit from the original way of playing the chorus.
+It differs a bit from the original way of playing the chorus.
 But this way mix up some "rockabilly" echoes into the chorus:

     63-63-51-52-.times{3}-|-41-53-51-63-|-